jcvignoli/lumiere-movies/README.md

 Sure thing, you can also modify the order of these details.
 Just take a look at data management options.

+### How does the plugin complies with Privacy Policy, such as the GDPR?

+No data is sent to IMDb when end users visits a wordpress website which installed the plugin.
+The website host does its own queries to the IMDb, without knowing who is visiting it.
+Only the website owner is known from the IMDb, and must comply with the IMDb privacy policy: https://www.imdb.com/privacy No data about the end user is sent to any other third party, so Lumière! is GDPR compliant.
+A short paragraph can be accessed in you you admin privacy policy page, which can be added to your own privacy policy page.

 ### Known issues

 * In taxonomy extra page for people, if Polylang and AMP are activated, the form to change the language doesn't work.